Locking and unlocking with the detachable key blade

 Pull out the front door handle on the left-hand side1 to its end position so that the lock cylinder become visible.

 Turn clockwise 45 degrees so that the key blade is pointing straight back.

 Turn the key back 45 degrees to its starting position.
 Remove the key from the lock cylinder and release the handle so that the rear section of the handle is resting against the car again.

 Locking will be performed in the same way, but with an anticlockwise turn 45 degrees instead of clockwise in step (3).

-Switch off the alarm and start the car*
+Switching off the alarm*